ualibweb/SmiNav/README.md

 ## Installation of binaries

-For Ubuntu and Debian systems, install the base `.zip`
+For Ubuntu and Debian systems, install the base `Linux.zip`

-For Arm Linux systems like Raspi, install the `arm.zip`
+For Arm Linux systems like Raspi, install the `Linux Arm.zip`

-For Windows systems, install the `exe.zip`
+For Windows systems, install the `Windows.zip`

 ---